austinkeeley/entrance-song/README.md

 entrance-song
 ===============

-Sniffs the local network for when a DHCP lease is assigned, identifies the device owner, and plays their entrance song.
+Sniffs the local network for DHCP requests, identifies the device owner, and plays their entrance song.

-## Requires
+## Requirements

 * A DHCP server
 * A Spotify premium account